PELE Musculoskeletal Leg Control

 • Controller architecture and implementation in C++

-• End-to-end integration of mechanical platform, sensing, DAQ, and high-voltage actuator drive
+• Integration of sensing, DAQ, and high-voltage actuator drive with the control stack on the existing mechanical platform

 • Experimental validation and performance analysis